 FAQ on data protection at DEUTZ

-DEUTZ AG and all affiliated companies in which we hold at least a 50 percent stake (‘DEUTZ’ or ‘we’) take the protection of your personal data very seriously and ensure strict compliance with all applicable data protection requirements.
+The companies affiliated in the DEUTZ Group (‘DEUTZ’ or ‘we’) take the protection of your personal data very seriously and ensure strict compliance with all applicable data protection requirements.
 Below, you will find answers to frequently asked questions on important aspects regarding the processing and handling of your personal data by DEUTZ.
 We will also provide information on your rights as a data subject under applicable data protection laws.

 What is personal data?